csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 **Deep Web crawlers** extract some such information by guessing what terms would make sense to enter, or what menu options to choose, in such search inter- faces.
 By entering each possible term/option and executing the search interface, they are able to extract pages with data that they would not have been able to find otherwise.
 The pages extracted by a deep Web crawl may be indexed just like regular Web pages.
 The Google search engine, for example, includes results from deep Web crawls.

-**21.8 Information Retrieval: Beyond Ranking of Pages**

 Information-retrieval systems were originally designed to find textual documents related to a query, and later extended to finding pages on the Web that are related to a query.
 People use search engines for many different tasks, from simple tasks such as locating a Web site that they want to use, to a broader goal of finding information on a topic of interest.
 Web search engines have become extremely good at the task of locating Web sites that a user wants to visit.
 The task of providing information on a topic of interest is much harder, and we study some approaches in this section.

 There is also an increasing need for systems that try to understand documents (to a limited extent), and answer questions based on the (limited) understanding.
-One approach is to create structured information from unstructured documents
+One approach is to create structured information from unstructured documents and to answer questions based on the structured information.

-**932 Chapter 21 Information Retrieval**

-and to answer questions based on the structured information.
 Another approach applies natural language techniques to find documents related to a question (phrased in natural language) and return relevant segments of the documents as an answer to the question.

-**21.8.1 Diversity of Query Results**
+###21.8.1 Diversity of Query Results

 Today, search engines do not just return a ranked list of Web pages relevant to a query.
 They also return image and video results relevant to a query.
 Further, there are a variety of sites providing dynamically changing content such as sports scores, or stock market tickers.
 To get current information from such sites, users would have to first click on the query result.
 Instead, search engines have created “gadgets,” which take data from a particular domain, such as sports updates, stock prices, or weather conditions, and format them in a nice graphical manner, to be displayed as results for a query.
 Search engines have to rank the set of gadgets available in terms of relevance to a query, and display the most relevant gadgets, along with Web pages, images, videos, and other types of results.
 Thus a query result has a diverse set of result types.